 Compare Requirements

-To get the best loan terms for you, you’ll want to have a strong credit score.
+To get the best loan terms, you’ll want to have a strong credit score.
 If you don’t know what your score is, your bank may give you free updates each month.
-If your score is lower than you think it should be, be sure to check out your credit report at www.annualcreditreport.com.
+Some credit agencies will let you check your credit score for a low fee.

 Your debt-to-income ratio is all of your monthly recurring debt payments divided by your gross income (the money you make before taxes and insurance are taken out).
 A common maximum DTI that lenders stop lending at is 43%.